-- Licensees should be permitted to require an approved security deposit from customers who are not able to demonstrate a satisfactory history of paying electricity accounts with the licensee, and to hold the security deposit for a period of up to 2 years good payment behaviour by the consumer. - The interest rate payable on security deposits will be approved by the Industry Regulator and will be the bank bill swap rate for a one (1) year period less 1.0% as reported in the Australian Financial Review Money and Bond Market section on the first Friday of December 2000 (It is noted that it will be mandatory for a licensee to add interest to security deposits). - Licensees should be permitted to apply late payment interest as approved by the Industry Regulator and the rate will be the bank bill swap rate for a one (1) year period plus 1% (as reported in the Australian Financial Review Money and Bond Market Section on the first Friday in December 2000), as the amount of annual interest on late payments of electricity accounts.
-(It is noted that it will not be mandatory for a licensee to charge interest on late payments). - The above determinations of the Industry Regulator will apply from the date that pre-October 11 licences are varied or 1 January 2001, whichever is the later. - All remote and off-grid retailers holding pre-October 11 licences will need to provide details to the Industry Regulator of the average quarterly and monthly bills, and seek the Industry Regulator's approval of amounts proposed as security deposits, which amounts must be within the ceiling provided for in the applicable retail code. - Specific information will be sought from retailers as part of the SAIIR performance monitoring process to ensure retailers are meeting the relevant retail code requirements in relation to requiring security deposits from customers.
+- Licensees should be permitted to require an approved security deposit from customers who are not able to demonstrate a satisfactory history of paying electricity accounts with the licensee, and to hold the security deposit for a period of up to 2 years good payment behaviour by the consumer. - The interest rate payable on security deposits will be approved by the Industry Regulator and will be the bank bill swap rate for a one (1) year period less 1.0% as reported in the Australian Financial Review Money and Bond Market section on the first Friday of December 2000\ (It is noted that it will be mandatory for a licensee to add interest to security deposits). - Licensees should be permitted to apply late payment interest as approved by the Industry Regulator and the rate will be the bank bill swap rate for a one (1) year period plus 1% (as reported in the Australian Financial Review Money and Bond Market Section on the first Friday in December 2000\), as the amount of annual interest on late payments of electricity accounts.
+(It is noted that it will not be mandatory for a licensee to charge interest on late payments). - The above determinations of the Industry Regulator will apply from the date that pre-October 11 licences are varied. - The maximum security deposit which a licensee can require will be either: - not more than 1.5x the average quarterly and 2.5x the average monthly bill for different categories of customers as provided for in the Retail Code.
+Retailers holding pre-October 11 licences will need to provide details to the IndustryRegulator of the average quarterly and monthly bills, and seek the Industry Regulator's approval of amounts proposed as security deposits, which amounts must be within the ceiling provided for in the Retail Code; or - the amount of security deposit approved for customers of AGL SA. - Specific information will be sought from retailers as part of the SAIIR performance monitoring process to ensure retailers are meeting the requirements of the Retail Code in relation to requiring security deposits from customers.